magma/magma/docs/readmes/lte/deploy_install.md

 # Install Access Gateway on Ubuntu (Bare Metal)

-> NOTE: Debian-based AGW deployments are no longer supported as of v1.6.
-If you want to install to Debian, refer to [v1.5 of the documentation](https://magma.github.io/magma/versions).

 ## Prerequisites

 To set up a Magma Access Gateway, you will need a machine that